misaelnieto/resume_rst/web_python/en/README.txt

       have offices in Mexico City, Colombia, Argentina and Spain.
 I worked with them to port their e-learning platform from Plone 3 to Plone 4.
 I also gave them Plone development trainning courses for their in-site developers.
-From March 2011 unitl May 2012.
+From March 2011 until May 2012.
       *Website*: http://libroweb.alfaomega.com.mx/

     - **Universidad Pedagógica Nacional**.
 Plone